Dmitriy-Dim/locker-network-repository/backend/docs/lockers.md

 - Enqueues updated locker projection to the cache projection queue after the RDS update
 - If `techStatus !== "ACTIVE"`, backend sets `status = null`
 - If `techStatus === "ACTIVE"` and `status == null`, backend sets `status = "AVAILABLE"`
-- The old admin/operator `PATCH /api/v1/lockers/admin/boxes/:id/status` route is no longer published; user runtime status changes are driven by booking flows
+- Runtime status changes are available through `PATCH /api/v1/lockers/admin/boxes/:id/status` for admins and `PATCH /api/v1/lockers/oper/boxes/:id/status` for operators
 - The old `READY` locker technical status is removed and must not be sent by clients

 Request body: